mharthoorn/Console.Routing/README.md

     }
 ```

-### Large parameter sets
+### Parameter buckets
-There commands that have a large set of optional settings.
+Some times you need a large set of optional settings.
 For this a regular parameter list is
-technically not an issue, but it is hard to read and manage.
-For this, you can use classes to group
+hard to read and manage.
+For this, you can use classes to group those parameters.
+This also convenient for re-use:.
-those parameters.
-An added bonus is that they can be easily re-used.

-You can use grouped parameter classes by simply creating a class and decorating it with a `[Bucket]`
+You can use parameter buckets by decorating a class with a `[Bucket]` attribute.
-attribute.

 ```csharp
     [Command]